cylc/cylc-doc/src/7-to-8/caveats.rst

 Cylc |version| Caveats
 ======================

-This is an early release of Cylc, there are some loose ends and features which have not yet been (re)implemented.
+This is a beta release of Cylc.
+There are some loose ends and features which have not yet been (re)implemented.

-The documentation has not been fully reviewed and command line information may be out of date in some cases.
+The documentation has not been fully reviewed and the command line help may be out of date in some places.

 Cylc Flow